MightyOrm/Mighty/docs/docs/cursors.md

 ## Using Cursors in Mighty

-Of the five databases which Mighty [currently supports](supported-databases) four of these (all except SQLite) have cursors, but only two of those (Oracle and Postgresql) support passing cursors out to client code.
+Of the five databases which Mighty [currently supports](supported-databases) four of these (all except SQLite) have cursors, but only two of those (Oracle and PostgreSQL) support passing cursors out to client code.
 On those two databases, Mighty fully supports working with cursors.

 Cursors are created and referenced using the Mighty `Cursor` class, as in the examples below.